-(10) SUBSEQUENT EVENTS
+(10) CONVERTIBLE NOTES

-In April 2011, we entered into a Securities Purchase Agreement with certain institutional investors, including Tang Capital Partners, LP, for a private placement of up to \$4.5 million in convertible notes.
-Pursuant to the Purchase Agreement, the Company may issue up to \$4.5 million aggregate principal amount of senior secured convertible notes due 2021 that are convertible into shares of the Company's common stock (the "Conversion Shares").
-The Company received approximately \$1.4 million at the initial closing, net of financing costs.
+In April 2011, we entered into a Securities Purchase Agreement with certain institutional investors, including a fund affiliated with Kevin Tang, who is on our board of directors, for a private placement of up to \$4.5 million in Senior Secured Convertible Notes due 2021 (the "Notes").
+Pursuant to the Purchase Agreement, the Company may issue up to \$4.5 million aggregate principal amount of Notes, which are convertible into shares of the Company's common stock at a rate of 25,000 shares for every \$1,000 of principal and accrued interest due under the Notes (the "Conversion Shares").
+On May 2, 2011, the Company received approximately \$1.4 million at the initial closing, net of financing costs.
 The Purchasers may also purchase up to an additional \$3.0 million aggregate principal amount of notes from time to time, with such right expiring upon the second anniversary of the initial closing date.

-The notes are secured by substantially all of the assets of the Company and bear interest at 20% per annum, payable quarterly in cash or in additional principal amount of notes at the election of the purchasers.
-The notes are convertible at a conversion rate of 25,000 shares per \$1,000 principal amount of notes.
-There is no right to convert the notes to the extent that after giving effect to such conversion the holder would beneficially own in excess of 9.99% of the Company's outstanding common stock after the conversion.
+The Notes are secured by substantially all of the assets of the Company, including placing the bank accounts under a control agreement.
+The Notes initially bear interest at 20% per annum, payable quarterly in cash or in additional principal amount of notes at the election of the purchasers.
+In June 2011, the interest rate was lowered to 6% per annum effective July 1, 2011 in the Amended Secured Convertible Note Agreement.

-Each holder of the notes can increase or decrease the beneficial ownership limit by written notice to the Company, which will not be effective until 61 days after delivery of the notice.
+There is no right to convert the Notes to the extent that after giving effect to such conversion, the holder would beneficially own in excess of 9.99% of the Company's outstanding common stock after the conversion.
+Each holder of the Notes can increase or decrease this beneficial ownership conversion limit by written notice to the Company, which will not be effective until 61 days after delivery of the notice.